Dramatic Rise in District's A.P. Scores

 Danielle Shanley, Director of Curriculum and Instruction for the New Milford School district, reported at Monday's Board of Education meeting that 72.2 percent of those students who sat for the Advanced Placement (A.P.) exam scored a 3 or better.
 This represents a dramatic increase over 2011 where only 46 percent of students who sat for the A.P. exam scored a 3 or better.

-The Advanced Placement program in New Milford High School offers students the opportunity to pursue advanced courses that are eligible for college credit.
+The Advanced Placement program in offers students the opportunity to pursue advanced courses that are eligible for college credit.
 Colleges that participate in the Advanced Placement program confer college credit or advanced college placement to students "who demonstrate the aptitude, skills, interest and superior achievement within a subject or discipline."
 A.P. exams are administered by the College Board.

 Shanley attributed this increase in the test scores, in part, to the fact that for the first time the district offered juniors the opportunity to take A.P. level courses.